cjus/godir/README.md

 ![godir](./godir.jpg)

-Godir is CLI tool that allows you to quickly navigate to a directory based on a pattern.

 Very early in my career, I built a command line utility in C/Assembly called `gd` - "go directory" that allowed me to navigate to directories based on patterns.
 I've been missing that little tool ever since.
 So, I rebuilt it in Rust.

 Godir supports direct navigation using relative or absolute paths: